 The close grip bench press, when compared to wider grip bench presses, does not recruit as much shoulder strength to move the weight.

-Outside the scope of powerlifting, if you are struggling with any shoulder pain that prevents you from bench pressing comfortably, shifting to a close grip bench press may be a good solution.
+Outside the scope of powerlifting, if you are struggling with any shoulder pain that prevents you from comfortably pressing, shifting to a close grip bench press may be a good solution.

 This is also an important consideration for other sport athletes where shoulder health and recovery is important and who don’t wish to add any challenging horizontal pressing work for the shoulders.